 Delivery times for medium and large orders have increased over the last year as a consequence of the increasing number of orders overall, as shown on the previous slide.
-Worth noting is the planned release of the new EUMETSAT Data Store later this year, which will enable direct download of data via the Internet - this is expected to lead to a change in demand for the existing user-ordering method.
+Worth noting is the planned operational release of the new EUMETSAT Data Store and the growing availability of data from there, which will enable direct download of data via the Internet - this is expected to lead to a change in demand for the existing user-ordering method.